juanfer0002/AmiTree-ReferralSystem/server-side/README.md

 ```

 You will need to run this command every time you change a file.
-If some file doesn't compile or linter can't fix problems server won't start
+If some file doesn't compile or the linter can't fix problems server won't start

 # IMPORTANT INFORMATION:

 Here you can find some considerations for understanding the server implementation:

 Here you can find what each library is for:
-cors: Implements cors with express
+- cors: Implements cors with express
-dotenv: Used to load environment variables through .env file
+- dotenv: Used to load environment variables through .env file
-express: Loads a server for implements restful services
+- express: Loads a server for implements restful services
-jsonwebtoken: Creates and validates JWT
+- jsonwebtoken: Creates and validates JWT
-lodash: Utilities, mainly used for rounding numbers in this project
-mongoose: Conencts to MongoDB
+- mongoose: Conencts to MongoDB
-winston: Tool used for logging errors and messages
+- winston: Tool used for logging errors and messages